 - The investigation of notification of infectious diseases occurrences.

-The Health Act requires three broad categories of businesses to be registered with Council:
+and Wellbeing Act requires three broad categories of businesses to be registered

 - Hairdressing Premises – fixed or mobile.